Pups Is Pups

 - Small part.
 He brings a fishbowl to the show, with or without fish.

-- Small part.
-He isn't given much to do and only appears during the pet show sequence.
+- Small parts.
+They aren't given much to do and only appear during the pet show sequence.

-tall boy to the left of Mary Ann in the scene where the gang is trying to get into the pet show, and also appeared in
+- Small parts.
+Werther's the tall boy to the left of Mary Ann in the scene where the gang is trying to get into the pet show.
+He was later known as Warner Weidler.
+To the left

-- A publicity photo reveals a deleted scene in which he catches Wheezer ringing the bell on his
+- A publicity photo reveals a deleted scene in which she flirts with a blackfaced Jackie Cooper.

 - other kids